Issali58/cloud-projects/README.md

         run: |
           aws cloudformation delete-stack --stack-name CDKToolkit
 ```
-when the workflow file is updated, it runs which will lead to deployment of the CDK application consisting of the AWS resources. the AWS_ACCESS_KEY, AWS_ACCESS_KEY_ID, AWS_ACCOUNT_ID and AWS_REGION variables are defined in the secrets an variables section in the settings tab. these variable allow the workflow to be deployed in a specific region, account and users. make sure you create a new IAM user that uses access keys and allow to be accessed using AWS CLI.
+when the workflow file is updated, it runs which will lead to deployment of the CDK application consisting of the AWS resources.

 ### Input the JSON data in the database
 with the dynamoDB resource created, create an item with a partition key defined from the infrastructure as code. insert the json schema with your data in the "JSON view" of the attrubute creation.
 ![dynamodb insert](https://github.com/user-attachments/assets/b2c5e54d-2c9e-4b9d-9387-e991ee28e384)